• De quoi le crumble est-il composé ?

 Jump to Recipe Print Recipe

-Thicker than milk (plant-based) but less rich than cream (also plant-based-based), this half-and-half is exactly what you need to boost your preparations’ smoothness.
+Thicker than milk (plant-based) but less rich than cream (also plant-based-based), this dairy-free half-and-half (also called coffee creamer) is the real deal.
+It's exactly what you need to boost your preparations' smoothness.
+Add it to your soups, Alfredo sauce, whipping cream, ice cream…

 Homemade vegan half-and-half in three small glass jars and in front of a small mason jar of coconut cream, all on a piece of jute

-• How to Make Vegan Half-and-half Step by Step
+• How to Make this non-dairy creamer Step by Step

 • The Keys to Success: My Top Tips